97th Infantry Division (United States)

 The 97th Infantry Division was a unit of the United States Army in World War I and World War II.
-Nicknamed the "Trident division" because of its shoulder patch, a vertical trident in white on a blue background, it was originally trained in amphibious assaults as preparation for deployment in the Pacific Theater.
-It was deployed to Europe in 1944 when casualties from the Battle of the Bulge needed to be replaced.
+Nicknamed the "Trident division" because of its shoulder patch, a vertical trident in white on a blue background.
+It was organized in New Mexico in September 1918, where it was ordered to be demobilized – before having reached its full complement – nine days after the Armistice of 11 November 1918.
+It was reconstituted in February 1943, and was originally trained for World War II in amphibious assaults, as preparation for deployment in the Pacific Theater.
+Instead, it was deployed to Europe in 1944 when casualties from the Battle of the Bulge needed to be replaced.

 World War I

 The 97th Division was one of the divisions planned to be activated in late 1918 and deployed to France in 1919 to reinforce the American Expeditionary Force.
 The division was organized at Camp Cody, Deming, New Mexico and activated on 5 September 1918.
 It included the 193rd and 194th Infantry Brigades, and the 172nd Field Artillery Brigade.
 The 194th was to be organized and trained at Camp Cody, the 172nd at Camp Jackson, South Carolina, and the 193rd was to be organized in France with the AEF.
 The division's cadre consisted of over 1,000 trained officers and enlisted men, and Colonel Carl A. Martin became its first commander on 26 September.